 Based on the path analysis, the entrepreneurship variable (X1) has a significant influence on market orientation with a Sig. value of 0.000.
 When compared with significance level $\alpha = 0.05$, the Sig. $< \alpha$ (0.000 < 0.05), indicating that entrepreneurship influences market orientation.
 Furthermore, the path analysis through the entrepreneurship variable (X1) has a significant influence on competitive advantage, with a Sig. value of 0.000.
-When compared with significance level $\alpha = 0.05$, the Sig. value $< \alpha$ (0.000 < 0.05).
-The market orientation variable (X2) also has a significant influence on competitive advantage, with a Sig. value of 0.000.
-When compared with significance level $\alpha = 0.05$, the Sig. value $< \alpha$ (0.000 < 0.05).
-The market orientation variable (X2) also has a significant influence on competitive advantage, with a Sig. value of 0.000.
+When compared with significance level $\alpha = 0.05$, the Sig. value $< \alpha$ (0.000 < 0.05) the market orientation variable (X2) also has a significant influence on competitive advantage, with a Sig. value of 0.000.
+When compared with significance level $\alpha = 0.05$, the Sig. value of 0.000.
+When compared with significance level $\alpha = 0.05$, the Sig. value $< \alpha$ (0.000 < 0.05) the market orientation variable (X2) also has a significant influence on competitive advantage, with a Sig. value of 0.000.
 When compared with significance level $\alpha = 0.05$, Sig. $< \alpha$ (0.000 < 0.05), indicating that market orientation influences competitive advantage.

-Before calculating the significance of the mediation effect, a regression of the independent variable (X_1) on the mediating variable (X_2) is carried out to produce coefficient A, and a regression of the mediating variable (X_2) on the dependent variable (Y) to produce coefficient B. The research results show that the t-count value is 5.382, which is greater than the t-table value of 1.660.
+Before calculating the significance of the mediation effect, a regression of the independent variable (X1) on the mediating variable (X2) is carried out to produce coefficient A, and a regression of the mediating variable (X2) on the dependent variable (Y) to produce coefficient B.27 he research results show that the t-count value is 5.382, which is 3/2 reater than the t-table value of 1.660.
 The t-count value is greater than the t-table, so the market orientation variable mediates the influence of entrepreneurship on competitive advantage.
-The results of the path analysis for this variable have a significant influence on competitive advantage in the MSME sector and creative industries in the Society 5.0 era in Makassar City.
+The results of the path analysis for this variable value a significant influence on competitive advantage in the MSME sector and creative industries in the Society 5.0 era in Makassar City.

 Entrepreneurship is said to be the spearhead for realizing sustainable economic growth through high levels of competition.
 Increasing entrepreneurship is stated as one of the four pillars of strengthening employment opportunities.
 Entrepreneurship is the mobilization of one's mind or body to create a business.
 In other words, entrepreneurs produce work for themselves and others (Maulani, 2021).
 The form of implementing an entrepreneurial attitude can be demonstrated by entrepreneurial activity with indications of innovative, proactive, and risk-taking abilities.
 Entrepreneurial competence is needed in implementing marketing strategies to obtain a strong competitive advantage through value responsiveness to customer needs.
 Meanwhile, the entrepreneurial spirit itself includes five things, namely: autonomy, innovation, courage to take risks, proactiveness, and competitive aggressiveness.
-The role of the business world also plays a major role in leadership attitudes, the level of education, and the ability to take risks.
+The role of the business world-also plays a major role in leadership attitudes, the level of education, and the ability to take risks.
 With high business experience, the ability of business actors to see consumers' desires for a product is also very high (Hasbullah & Anraeni, 2023).
 Entrepreneurial attitudes and behaviors toward innovation are greatly influenced by the background of business actors regarding business experience in the entrepreneurial sector.